StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-notifications.md

 # About Notifications

-A notification is a mechanism that allows automated actions to be triggered when specific events occur.
+A notification triggers automated actions when specific events occur.

 This topic explains the different notification capabilities in TheHive.